Answered By: Library Torrens

 • original artworks

-Secondary information sources refer to materials that analyse, interpret, or comment on primary sources.
+Secondary information sources are materials that analyse, interpret, or comment on primary sources.
+Examples include:

 • textbooks